How to open a Microsoft .wps or Works file in Word

 Once this file has been downloaded follow the steps listed below.

 - Close any open Microsoft Word windows.

 - After the file appears to have run open Microsoft Word.

 - In the Open window, in the File type drop-down menu or the unlabeled drop-down menu next to File name are: Works 4.x (*.wps), Works 6-9 Document (*.wps), and Works 6.0 (*.wps).

 - Browse to the location of the Works file you want to open and open the file.

 After I open the file, it's not formatted properly

-Depending on how the Microsoft Works file was created and is formatted, in some situations you may be able to open the file but it will look strange because the formatting was not converted properly.
+Depending on how the Microsoft Works file was originally created and formatted, you may be able to open it but it will look strange because the formatting was not converted properly.
 If this occurs, try opening the file as a different Works version.
-If this does not work, unfortunately you'll have to manually change the formatting in Word if you want for it to appear correctly.
+If this does not work, you'll have to change the formatting manually in Word if you want for it to appear correctly.

 Saving the file as a Word file

 To continue to use this file or want to make it compatible with Microsoft Word, follow the steps below.

 - After the file has been opened and edited click File and choose Save As.
 If there is no File menu, click the Microsoft Office button in the top left of the Word window, then click Save As.